raza750/Log-Analysis/README.md

 4. The file inside is called newsdata.sql.
 Put this file into the vagrant directory.
 5. Launch vagrant using command $vagrant up
 6. Then log into it with $vagrant ssh.
+7. To build the reporting tool, you'll need to load the site's data into your local database.
+8. To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql.